STATS201-DKU-Autumn2024/Final-Project.Peilin_Wu/code/Readme1.md

 matplotlib==3.4.3

 # Usage Instructions
+You can access to the notebook at links shown below: full codes (showing the evolution of the code):https://colab.research.google.com/drive/102viRpUAZXn4sVcTeXF4fEO4BzIhpr4J#scrollTo=5L8uMWnnaIJu code_of_the_model (shown in the GitHub)
 ## Step 1: Loading Datasets
 To load the Bitcoin price data, run the following code:
 ```